The Short Stack

 Are we moving?
 Are we unblocked?

-Done well, a regular 1-1 is where blockers get surfaced before they become problems, where context gets shared before it becomes confusion, and where the individual gets the attention they need to keep moving.
-Done poorly, it's a status update.
 A good 1-1 is led by the team member, not the leader.
-It's forward-looking ... always highlighting what is in the way, what is needed, and what is next ... not a recap of what already happened.
+It is forward-looking — always highlighting what is in the way, what is needed, and what comes next.
+Not a recap of what already happened.
 Keep them regular, keep them short, and resist the temptation to fill the time.
 Silence in a 1-1 is usually something worth digging into.

 Layer 4: Retrospectives